Back

 During cherry blossom season and Golden Week, hours may be extended to 8:30 AM - 5:30 PM.

-Credit cards are accepted at the ticket counter, so you can feel secure even if you don't have cash.
+Credit cards are accepted at the ticket counter, so you can feel secure even without cash.

 image